praateekmahajan/kubernetes-workshop/README.md

 pip freeze > requirements.txt
 ```

-Before running the API on Kubernetes, let's create a Dockerfile.
-This is a typical Dockerfile for a Python app:
+Before running the API on Kubernetes, let's create a new file and call it `Dockerfile`.
+This is what a typical `Dockerfile` for a Python app looks like:

 ```
 FROM python:3